 “This is a once in a life time opportunity… we won’t get a second chance.
 With children we have to get it right.”

 Among the measures bought in to help protect and improve the wellbeing of vulnerable children in the New Zealand community is The Children’s Act 2014.

 To comply with the act every person working with children in both central and local government must undergo safety screening – anyone with serious convictions are prohibited from working closely with children, unless granted an exemption.

-While safety screening for core children’s workers started in 2015 and non-core workers in 2016, the Act requires the entire state-funded workforce must be checked by 1 July, 2019.
+While safety screening for core children’s workers started in 2015 and non-core workers in 2016, the Act requires the entire state-funded workforce to be checked as of 1 July, 2019.

-This means any existing non-core children’s workers will also need to have completed and passed stringent screening by the fast-approaching deadline.
+This means any existing non-core children’s workers also need to have completed and passed stringent screening already.